Patricia Hewitt: Secretary of State for Health

 Despite the criticism, Hewitt managed to balance the books of the NHS, which had previously been in huge debt.
 After having vowed to resign should the NHS complete another year with debts, Hewitt ensured that the Health Service ended 2006/2007 with a £510 million surplus.
-However to do this she was forced to cut 17,000 jobs, cut public health spending, although that was previously at a high level, and reduce study budgets for NHS staff.
-By June 2007, whilst the overall budget was balanced, one in five NHS hospital trusts were still in debt.
+However, to do this she was forced to cut 17,000 jobs, cut public health spending, although that had previously been at a high level, and reduce study budgets for NHS staff.
+By June 2007, although the overall budget was balanced, one in five NHS hospital trusts were still in debt.

 As Health Secretary, Hewitt lobbied hard for a complete ban on smoking in public places, which came into force on 1 July 2007.
-Her predecessor, John Reid had been in favour of limiting the Government's proposed smoking ban as much as possible, and Labour's 2005 election manifesto had included only a limited pledge, proposing to only ban smoking in places where food was served.
+Her predecessor, John Reid, had been in favour of limiting the Government's proposed smoking ban as much as possible, and Labour's 2005 election manifesto had included only a limited pledge, proposing only to ban smoking in places where food was served.
 Even though he had been moved to Secretary of State for Defence, Reid was the main opponent of her proposals, and a leading figure in the decision of the Cabinet to grant an exemption for private clubs and pubs that did not serve food.
-However, the exemption in the Cabinet proposals did not find favour with MPs and the Government gave them a free vote on the issue.
-Hewitt voted with the rebels to defeat the Cabinet's partial ban, which was replaced by the outright ban which she had always wanted.
-Sir Liam Donaldson described the ban as "a momentous move which would prevent the deaths of both smokers and non-smokers."
-In June 2010, it was announced that there had been a 2.4% decrease in heart attack admissions in the year following the ban.
+However, the exemption in the Cabinet proposals did not find favour with MPs, and the Government gave them a free vote on the issue.
+Hewitt voted with the rebels to defeat the Cabinet's partial ban, which was replaced by the outright ban that she had always wanted.
+Sir Liam Donaldson described the ban as "a momentous move, which would prevent the deaths of both smokers and non-smokers."
+In June 2010, it was announced that there had been a 2.4% fall in heart attack admissions in the year following the ban.
 She also called for a tax increase on alcopops, although none ultimately took place.
 She also introduced the NHS Choices website.

-Hewitt was known as a reliable Blairite within the cabinet and voted loyally with the government in Parliament.
-However, she notably once broke ranks on the BBC's Question Time, expressing her concern about government plans to introduce ID cards.
+Hewitt was known as a reliable Blairite within the cabinet and voted loyally with the Government in Parliament.
+However, she once notably broke ranks on the BBC's Question Time, expressing her concern about Government plans to introduce ID cards.
 She ruled herself out of the Deputy Leadership of the Labour Party, declaring her support for Harriet Harman, who was the successful candidate.
-On 27 June 2007 it was announced that Hewitt would not be Health Secretary in Gordon Brown's new cabinet, an announcement which had been widely expected.
+On 27 June 2007 it was announced that Hewitt would not be Health Secretary in Gordon Brown's new cabinet, an announcement that had been widely expected.